• About WordPress

 That’s right I don’t wear underwear under my leggings.
 It’s just one more thing to wash, and I am NOT about that.

-“Nice” clothes
+“Nice” evening wear clothes

 You may be thinking out want some “nice” clothes for when you’re out celebrating in Santiago de Compostela, but they’re not worth the weight in your backpack.
 All the other pilgrims will be wearing their Camino clothes, so just embrace it.